 Evergreen classic, Bole Re from Guddi

-She had made up her mind to pursue singing in Hindi films when she was barely in her teens.
-She was a huge fan of Hindi songs who loved listening to hit numbers on Binaca Geetmala.
+Vani Jairam had made up her mind to pursue singing in Hindi films when she was barely in her teens.
+She was a huge fan of Hindi songs and loved listening to hit numbers on Binaca Geetmala.
 But she kept it as a secret wish initially.
-It made her mom a little bit sad as she wanted Vani to pursue Carnatic music.
-Just like she dreamt, she joined Bollywood and the songs composed by Vasant Desai, catapulted her to dizzying heights overnight.
+It made her mom a little bit sad, as she wanted Vani to pursue Carnatic music.
+Just like she dreamt, she joined Bollywood, and the songs composed by Vasant Desai catapulted her to dizzying heights overnight.

-When Lata Mangeshkar opted out of Gulzar’s project, she got opportunity to record songs with Pandit Ravi Shankar for the first song.
-Of 13 songs recorded, Vani Jayram sang 12 songs.
-The track Mere To Giridhar Gopal was immensely popular, and also bagged her Filmfare award.
-She received Filmfare nomination for “Ayri Main To Prem Diwani” song too.
-After that she mostly received bhajans and similar kind of songs rather than romantic tracks.
-Her beautiful songs in Bansi Birju, Hai Re Saajan Mosey Kahe Kare Barjori and Aaya Hai Koi Khayaal composed by Vijay Raghav Rao also failed to make any impact.
-She recorded Mora saajan souten ghar jaaye of Pakeezah for Naushad.
+When Lata Mangeshkar opted out of Gulzar’s project, Meera, Vani Jairam got the opportunity to record songs with Pandit Ravi Shankar for the first song.
+Of the 13 songs recorded, Vani Jairam sang 12 songs.
+The track Mere To Giridhar Gopal was immensely popular and also bagged her a Filmfare Award.
+She received a Filmfare nomination for the song “Ayri Main To Prem Diwani” too.
+After that, she mostly received bhajans and similar kinds of songs rather than romantic tracks.
+Her beautiful songs in Bansi Birju, Hai Re Saajan Mosey Kahe Kare Barjori, and Aaya Hai Koi Khayaal, composed by Vijay Raghav Rao, also failed to make any impact.
+She recorded Mora Saajan Sauten Ghar Jaaye of Pakeezah for Naushad.

-Vani Jayaram recorded her first Malayalam song for Salil Chowdhury
+Vani recorded her first Malayalam song for Salil Chowdhury

-‘Vaalkkanezhuthi’ from Picnic – A duet with Yesudas
+‘Vaalkkanezhuthi’ from Picnic – A duet with Yesudas, composed by M. K. Arjunan

-When she got first offer from Malayalam, she was already a known figure in Hindi film music, after the success of a couple of songs in Guddi.
-Sourayoodhathil Vidarnoru from Swapnam was her first Malayalam song, and since then she remained one of the most popular playback singers of Mollywood, recording thousands of songs in this language.
+When she got her first offer from Malayalam, she was already a known figure in Hindi film music, after the success of a couple of songs in Guddi.
+Sourayoodhathil Vidarnoru from Swapnam was her first Malayalam song, and since then, she remained one of the most popular playback singers from Mollywood, recording thousands of songs in this language.

-She recorded maximum hit duets with Yesudas.
-Though they sang together in all south Indian languages, big hits belong to Malayalam.
+She recorded the maximum number of hit duets with Yesudas.
+Though they sang together in all South Indian languages, her big hits belong to Malayalam.
 ‘Maavin Kombiloru Maina’ from Pravaham was their first recorded song.
-Their second duet ‘Vaalkkanezhuthi’ from Picnic is perhaps the most popular one.
-Yesudas calls her a purist, and they recorded their final song for the movie, Action Hero Baiju.
-With 1990s, she turned less active and in 2013, made a glorious comeback recording Olanjali Kuruvi aside Jayachandran.
-She also owns countless hit songs in Tamil, Telugu and Kannada.
+Their second duet, ‘Vaalkkanezhuthi’ from Picnic, is perhaps the most popular one.
+Yesudas calls her a purist, and they recorded their final song for the movie Action Hero Baiju.
+In the 1990s, she became less active, and in 2013, she made a glorious comeback by recording Olanjali Kuruvi alongside Jayachandran.
+She also owns countless hit songs in Tamil, Telugu, and Kannada.

 Vani Jairam – Top Hit Malayalam Film Songs

-Though Malayalam was not Vani Jayram’s mother tongue, she was perfect in Malayalam dialect and has received opportunity to record songs with almost all leading music directors of 1970s, 1980s and even in 2000s.
+Though Malayalam was not Vani Jairam’s mother tongue, she had a perfect Malayalam dialect, and she recorded songs with almost all leading music directors of the 1970s, 1980s, and even the 2000s.
 Even after years, her voice never faded.
-Best instance is the couple of songs she recorded for Abrid Shine movies, which became immensely popular, and also bagged her a nomination at Filmfare awards.
+The best instance is the couple of songs she recorded for Abrid Shine movies, which became immensely popular and also bagged her a nomination at the Filmfare Awards.
 Some of Vani Jairam’s most popular Malayalam songs are listed below.

 Etho Janma Kanpanayil from Palangal